RezBuilds/sovereign/README.md

     ```bash copy
     bitcoind --daemon --debug=tor
     ```
 3. Watch the debug file output printed in Terminal 1.
-You will see ```Tor: ADD_ONION successful``` and a lot of other Tor actions printed to the Terminal that Bitcoin Core completed during start-up including starting a ```Tor control thread```, opening a ```Tor connection``` and finally connecting to the Tor network using your Tor encryption key.
+You will see ```Tor: ADD_ONION successful``` and a lot of other Tor actions printed to the Terminal that Bitcoin Knots completed during start-up including starting a ```Tor control thread```, opening a ```Tor connection``` and finally connecting to the Tor network using your Tor encryption key.

 ---